Toll Free 1-888-430-3055

 Lisa Corradi, MSW, LICSW

-A graduate of the University of Minnesota-Duluth, Lisa has a Master’s Degree in Clinical Social Work & a Bachelor's Degree in Psychology/Human Services from Bemidji State.
-Lisa has previous clinical experience working with behavioral mental health, hospital based social work, mental health community outreach, Native American populations, group therapy, domestic violence victims & trauma-based/crisis intervention.
+A graduate of the University of Minnesota-Duluth, Lisa has a Master’s Degree in Clinical Social Work & a Bachelor’s Degree in Psychology/Human Services from Bemidji State.
+Lisa has previous clinical experience working with outpatient therapy, residential therapy, inpatient psychiatric unit, group therapy, behavioral mental health, hospital based social work, mental health community outreach, Native American populations, domestic violence victims & trauma-based/crisis intervention.
 Lisa provides complete Diagnostic Assessments, individual, couples & family therapy to youth or adults.
-She is skilled & trained in Dialectical Behavioral Therapy (DBT) and is nationally certified in working with youth involved with permanency & adoption planning.
+She is skilled & trained in Dialectical Behavioral Therapy (DBT) and is nationally certified in working with youth or families involved with permanency planning & adoption.
 Lisa enjoys meeting new people, hearing their stories, & being able to work extensively with individuals in order to improve their well-being.

 Rochelle DelGreco, Clinical and Operations Director, MSW, LICSW